-Customer retention is becoming more and more important as world events put brakes on expansions and marketing budgets.
-Your ecommerce brand probably also is having a hard time growing in new customers when people are watching their wallets more carefully.
-You’ve heard our mantra before and now it’s more relevant than ever: finding new and exciting ways to engage your existing customers and drive repeat orders is key to your ecommerce store’s financial stability.
+Customer retention is becoming more and more important.
+World events put brakes on expansions and marketing budgets.
+Your ecommerce brand probably is also having a hard time growing when people are watching their wallets more carefully.
+You’ve heard our mantra before and now it’s more relevant than ever: finding new ways to engage your existing customers and drive repeat orders is key to your ecommerce store’s financial stability.

 We now know email personalization has to be done in a non-invasive way.
-Location is one of the data bits customers fully understand they share with merchants because of the nature of the transaction so it’s alright to be used openly for segmentation.
+Location is one of the data bits customers fully understand they share with merchants.
+It is in the nature of the transaction so it’s alright to be used openly for segmentation.

 Related: Customer segmentation in ecommerce

 If you want to engage your customers with timely content and offers for their needs, location-based emails are great.
 Tailored enough to hit the right note, but innocent enough not to put them off.
-And when your strategy is based on customer retention, every opportunity for meaningful and differentiated engagement should be used.
+When your marketing strategy is based on customer retention, every opportunity for meaningful and differentiated engagement should be used.

-It’s important to note that weather varies across your customers’ locations and one blanket campaign with a stereotypical call to action might not work.
+It’s important to note that weather varies across your customers’ locations.
+One blanket campaign with a stereotypical call to action might not work.

 Customer location goes hand in hand with cultural differences that impact buying behavior.
 Timing your email campaigns by location means you will be more adequate to local seasonal changes in buying.

 When segmenting your email list by location, language should be considered, too.

 Tip: Get a native speaker to write or proof-read your email copy to make sure your brand is presented in the best possible way, without mistakes.

 One reason why location is so important and should not be overlooked in marketing is because it impacts people’s culture, customs and perceptions.
 What’s normal in one culture is considered rude in another.
 You should learn the nuances in order not to irritate but delight your customers.